 Q. When will I be able to register my student?

 Applicants who have been offered admission may register at any time during the year for the following school year if space is available in the grade in which the applicant is entering.
 Registration for current families begins in January of the year of enrollment.

 Q. What kind of payment options do I have?

 There are three options: Payment in full at time of enrollment; semi-annual payment- 50% at time of enrollment and 50% in August; or monthly payments made in twelve equal installments to allow the full balance to be paid by last day of February of school year for which registered.
 The tuition year begins March 1 and ends the last day of February.

 The Westfield School offers a Financial Aid Program which provides need based financial assistance.
 The program is intended to assist those families who desire a Westfield education but might have difficulty with tuition costs.
 Westfield is also a participant in the Georgia GOAL Scholarship Program which provides tuition assistance on a needs basis to students who are enrolling in Pre-K, Kindergarten, or First Grade, or who are transferring from a Georgia public school.

 Yes, we are fully accredited by AdvancED (SACS-SAIS - Southern Association of Colleges & Schools).
 We are the only fully accredited independent school in Houston County.

 Q. What percent of students go on to college?

 Q. Does Westfield offer AP and Dual Enrollment courses?

-Yes, Westfield offers both -- 10 AP courses and Dual Enrollment for College Algebra and American Government through Middle Georgia State University.
+Yes, Westfield offers both Advanced Placement (AP) courses and Dual Enrollments through Middle Georgia State University and Georgia Military College.
 The dual enrollment courses are taught at Westfield.